 An increase in Hb of 1 g/dL after 1 month of oral iron treatment confirms the diagnosis of IDA and indicates responsiveness to treatment.
 In patients who do not respond to oral iron supplementation, additional evaluation may be considered.

-Although the U.S. Preventive Task Force also finds insufficient evidence to recommend IDA screening in children, the American Academy of Pediatrics recommends universal Hb and risk factor screening for children at 1 year of age.
+Although the U.S. Preventive Services Task Force also finds insufficient evidence to recommend IDA screening in children, the American Academy of Pediatrics recommends universal Hb and risk factor screening for children at 1 year of age.
 If anemia (Hb <11 g/dL) is detected, additional screening, including SF and C-reactive protein (CRP), is recommended.
-Bright Futures (an initiative of the American Academy of Pediatrics) additionally recommends an anemia risk assessment at every visit, and annual screenings for infants and children up to 5 years of age who are at risk for IDA.
-Children 5-12 years and adolescent males 18-21 years should only be screened if risk factors are present.
-Females 12-21 years should be screened annually for anemia if risk factors are present, and every 5-10 years during routine health examinations.
+Bright Futures (an initiative of the American Academy of Pediatrics) recommends regular anemia risk assessments or screenings, as appropriate, through 21 years of age.

 In adults, IDA often results from chronic blood loss due to gastrointestinal or genitourinary bleeding (eg, menorrhagia).
 Identification and treatment of the source of bleeding are the first steps in the resolution of IDA related to blood loss; supplemental iron can then be provided to replenish iron stores.
 IDA related to decreased intake or absorption can also be treated with supplemental iron.
 In all patients receiving supplemental iron, an assessment of iron stores can be performed if Hb, Hct, and other RBC indices fail to respond to therapy as expected.